rbind/njtierney.com/content/post/2020-06-14-jq-sawtooth/index.md

 </div>

 Aha!
-We can see that there is another grouping characteristic going on: State.
+We can see that there is another grouping characteristic going on - State.
+Let's facet the graph for each state, giving us:

 <div class="highlight">